Bangle.js Clock Faces

 // draw the current time (4x size 7 segment)

-g.setFontAlign(1,1); // align right bottom
+g.setFontAlign(1,1); // align bottom right

-g.drawString(time, X, Y, true /*clear background*/);
+g.drawString(clock, X, Y, true /*clear background*/);

-// draw the seconds (2x size 7 segment)
+// draw the meridian(am/pm) and seconds (2x size 7 segment)

-g.drawString(("0"+d.getSeconds()).substr(-2), X+30, Y, true /*clear background*/);
+g.drawString(seconds, X+2, Y, true /*clear background*/);

 // draw the date, in a normal font